 Don't confuse this with why you think they said it (as described above).
 Take the focus away from you and your hurt feelings or wounded ego.
 Step back and take an objective look at the situation.
 Focus on what you know.
 Did you actually do something wrong?
 Did they hear something from someone else?
 Did you challenge their beliefs?
 Are they going through something difficult?
 Consider their mood when they said it.
 Were they upset?
 Angry?
 Tired?
 All of these things could help you decide if you should even give a second thought to the comment.

 A person that is angry and stressed might be taking it out on you simply because you are the one in front of them.
 If your girlfriend is already upset over something else, the smallest mist-step on your part might send her world crashing down, and her tongue lashing out.

 You might not know why the person said what they did.
 You should consider that too.
 Just like a stranger does not know you, you do not know them.
 There could be something going on that you don't know about and they happened to take it out on you.

-What was said, who said it, and why they said it all combine to determine how you feel.
-They also will help you decide what to do about it
+What was said, who said it, and why they said it all combine to help you decide what to do.

 When to let it go

 Strangers and comments from out of the blue